ksheumaker/homeassistant-apsystems_ecur/README.md

 ```

 ## Using the ECU Query Device switch
+Although you can query the ECU 24/7, it is an option to stop the query after sunset and start the query again at sunrise.
-If you prefer to stop querying the ECU after sunset and start again at sunrise, you can create an automation that flips the switch. manually flipping the switch causes the cache to be used the next interval.
+If you prefer to stop querying the ECU, you can create an automation that flips the switch. manually flipping the switch causes the cache to be used the next interval.
 The switch is automatically turned off if the cache had to be used five times in a row and queries are stopped.
 In this case there may be something wrong with the ECU, it must be restarted by automation or given powercycle manually.

 ## Data exposed devices and entities
 The integration supports getting data from the PV array as a whole as well as each individual inverter in detail.